 I love seasonal scavenger hunts!

-First, they are so easy to do with kids and adults -- just print off your list of items & go :)
+First, they are SO easy to do with kids of all ages and even adults -- just print off your list of items & go :)

 By the way, the coming of Fall is officially called the Autumn equinox.